omenlabs/racket-fizzbuzz/README.md

        (else false-expr))]))
 ```

-Using `my-macro-if` the code is rewritten before evaluation, running this:
+Using `my-macro-if` the code is rewritten before evaluation, running
+this,

 ```racket
 (my-macro-if (eq?
 1 3)